awbuana/sleepsocial/DOCUMENTATION/SYSTEM-DESIGN.md

 ### 5. Benefits of this Design
 Scalability: The use of Kafka for asynchronous processing and Redis for real-time data allows the system to handle a high volume of concurrent users and data.

-Durability: MySQL ensures that all sleep log data is durably stored and protected.
+Durability: MySQL ensures that all sleep log data is durably stored.

 Performance: Memcached provides fast access to frequently requested data, while Redis offers high-speed operations for feeds and leaderboards.